docpile/MyDocpile/README.md

   *  **Full RTL Support:** Automatically mirrors layouts, arrows, and toggle behaviors if the active language is Right-to-Left (e.g., Arabic...).
   *  **Many languages included:** Major languages are included (most of them AI translated, so feel free to change the translations if needed)
 * **Multiple View Modes:**
+  * **Tree View Pane:** A draggable, resizable directory tree.
+You can use it almost like the Explorer/Finder/Nautilus on your own device.
   * **List View:** Detailed data table with sortable columns, custom checkboxes, and sticky headers.
   * **Gallery View:** Grid-based masonry layout prioritizing image thumbnails with hover-zoom interactions.
 Perfect for mobile devices.
-* **Icon View / Icon Dark:** Icon-centric desktop layout.
+No Tree View Pane here.
+  * **Icon View:** In the details pane quite similar to Gallery View, but more "Explorer-like".
+Also displays the Tree View pane.
   * **Commander Mode:** A dual-pane layout for power users to manage files side-by-side with independent view states and split-ratio tracking.
+  * **Webmail Mode:** Full featured secure webmail app.
+Users can - as the rights are granted - also add mailboxes on other servers (optionally even outlook.com).
+Also, mails can be saved to the clouds either as EML or as PDF files.
-* **Multi-Cloud Switcher:** Top-level  tabs that allow users to seamlessly hot-swap between multiple cloud accounts without reloading the application.
+* **Multi-Cloud Switcher:** Top-level tabs allow users to seamlessly hot-swap between multiple cloud accounts without reloading the application.
 Cave: Since these clouds are security boundaries, you cannot copy and paste between them.
-* **Resizable Tree View:** A draggable, resizable directory tree.
-You can use it almost like the explorer on your own device.
 * **Command Palette:** A keyboard-driven command interface (invoked via `>` or typing directly) to search files or trigger commands (e.g., `>Upload File`, `>Open SSH Terminal`).
 * **Device Intelligence:** Evaluates the type of hardware running on the user side to adapt spacing and interactions for Desktop, Touch-Laptops, Tablets, Phones, and even Foldable devices.
 Most settings can be done independently for **desktop** (including touch support), **tablet** (including foldables), and **phones** to suit your needs on different hardware.